ClydeNoIQ/Cobalt/README.md

-# Zuri Pocketmine-MP Anticheat 🛡️
+# Cobalt 🛡️
-**Zuri** is an anticheat made to protect the server from any may unfair advantages from the players.
-A powerful anticheat made to destroy hackers from your server for PocketMine-MP.
+**Cobalt** is a fork of the **Zuri** anticheat, a robust anticheat designed to safeguard your server by eliminating any unfair advantages players may attempt to exploit.
+Built specifically for PocketMine-MP, it provides powerful tools to detect and stop hackers, ensuring a fair and enjoyable experience for everyone.

-**Zuri** attempts to enforce "vanilla Minecraft" mechanics, as well as preventing players from abusing weaknesses in Minecraft or its protocol, making your server more safe.
-Organized in different sections, various checks are performed to test players doing, covering a wide range including flying and speeding, fighting hacks, fast block breaking and nukers, inventory hacks, chat spam and other types of malicious behaviour.
+Zuri is designed to enforce "vanilla Minecraft" mechanics while preventing players from exploiting weaknesses in Minecraft or its protocol, enhancing your server's security.
+With its organized structure, Zuri performs a variety of checks to monitor player activities, covering areas such as flying, speed hacks, combat hacks, fast block breaking, nukers, inventory manipulation, chat spam, and other forms of malicious behavior.

-> ⚠️ **Spoon or Fork of Pocketmine-MP are not supported.** Do not try to create an issue, they will be closed automatically.
+> ⚠️ **Spoon or Forks of Pocketmine-MP are not supported.** Do not try to create an issue, they will be closed automatically.

 😁 If you are interested with our projects, you may help us by:
 - [Donate via Ko-Fi](https://ko-fi.com/xqwtxon)